A lot of travelers skip São Paulo when visiting Brazil, choosing to go to Rio de Janeiro and other parts of the country instead.

 Batman Alley is far from the only place to see street art in São Paulo.
 Take one of several street art tours (including this street art bike tour, where you can cover more ground on two wheels) to get a sense of the street art culture in the city.

-Other Things to Do in Sao Paulo
+Other Things to See and Do in São Paulo

 1. Visit the Ipiranga Museum